School of Social Work

 SOC WK 4398 Child Maltreatment: A Multidisciplinary Approach: 3 semester hours

 Same as PSYCH 4398 and CAST 4398.
-Prerequisites: CAST 3290 or PSYCH 3290 (may be taken concurrently), or consent of instructor.
+Prerequisites: CAST 3798 (Majors/Certificates) or CAST 3290/PSYCH 3290 (Non-Majors/ Non-Certificates).
 This course, with its interdisciplinary emphasis, focuses on the systemic response to the primary domains of child maltreatment by multidisciplinary teams and child advocacy centers.
 Risk factors, cultural considerations, and mandated reporting of child abuse and neglect are emphasized.
 Students will begin to develop professional skills pertaining to child maltreatment, using a variety of experiential learning modalities.

 SOC WK 4604 Introduction to Motivational Interviewing: 1 semester hour

-Prerequisites: SOC WK 4110 or SOC WK 5100, or consent of instructor and admission to the BSW or MSW program.
+Prerequisites: Junior standing.
 This course focuses on skill development in Motivational Interviewing (MI), a specific style of interaction used to help clients/patients increase internal motivation to change behavior.
 The course will include theoretical underpinnings of MI, including a review of research establishing MI as an evidence-based intervention for a number of behavior areas.
-The course will also review a model of learning MI and provide specific opportunities for students to practice the skill.
-The broad objective of this course is to provide social work students an overview of Motivational Interviewing and its application to various domains of social work.
+The course will also review a model of learning MI and provide opportunities for students to practice the skill.
+This course will provide social work students with an overview of MI and its application to various domains of social work.
+Students cannot receive credit for both SOC WK 4604 and SOC WK 5604.

 SOC WK 4610 Intimate Partner Violence: 3 semester hours